pilichm/GuessComposer/README.md

 Used technologies:
 -
 - AsyncTask for downloading list of composers names, image urls and ownloading images from url,
+- finding views from layout with view binding.

 App Screenshots
 -